 This report explores structures, processes and practice for science advice in government and makes recommendations to strengthen them.

-CaSE's report Improving use of evidence in UK government policymaking has been produced with University College London.
+CaSE’s report Improving the use of evidence in UK government policymaking has been produced with University College London.

 The report makes 14 recommendations to improve the use of evidence in UK Government policymaking under three themes: architecture; supply and demand; and evaluation and accountability.

 - Recommendation 1: The GCSA and GO-Science should be located centrally in the Cabinet Secretariat, alongside other cross-cutting government functions.

 - Recommendation 2: Each government department must appoint a CSA who sits on the Department’s Board and put in place succession planning to ensure the post is continuously occupied.

 - Recommendation 3: Establish robust science advice structures in the Department for Exiting the EU and Department for International Trade.

 - Recommendation 4: The House of Commons Science and Technology select committee should undertake an inquiry on government practice against government guidelines on ‘the use of science and engineering advice in policymaking’

 Supply and Demand

 - Recommendation 5: The CSA should oversee and publish an annual update of their department’s ‘research areas of interest’.